USMC1941/CS111-Rutgers/Assignments_2019/07_Assignment/README.md

    }
    ```

-3. Insertion sort.
+3. *Insertion sort*.
 List the resulting array after each iteration of the outer loop of the insertion sort algorithm.
 Indicate the number of character-to-character comparisons made for each iteration (line 06 of the Insertion Sort algorithm).
 Sort the following array of characters (sort into alphabetical order)
    ```
    C Q S A X B T
    ```